7 Conclusions

 7.3 Broader reflections

 Conducting the work in this thesis involved testing the boundaries of available statistical software.
 For example, I found it challenging, if not impossible, to implement a common model using different inferential software.
-As the frequently asked questions section of the R-INLA website (Havard Rue 2023) notes: “the devil is in the details”.
+As the Frequently Asked Questions section of the R-INLA website (Havard Rue 2023) notes: “the devil is in the details”.
 Similarly, I encountered issues implementing a desired collection of different models in a common inferential software.
 From personal experience, my colleagues have also encountered similar problems.
 Needless to say, conflation of statistical models and inference methodologies limits the validity of any findings.
-To avoid this issue, I implemented all models in Chapters 4 and 6 using TMB model templates.
+To avoid this issue I implemented all models in Chapters 4 and 6 using TMB model templates.
 (Additionally, I would recommend implementing the model used in Chapter 5 in TMB for future development.)
 Alongside being sufficiently flexible to meet my model specification requirements, TMB is compatible with a range of inference methodologies, including those advanced in this thesis.
 As such, TMB remains (Osgood-Zimmerman and Wakefield 2023) an under-rated statistical tool.
 In demonstrating some of its capabilities, I hope this thesis contributes to its wider adoption.

 Working with the data in Chapter 5 deepened my appreciation for the realistic challenges faced in applied work, and data quality being linchpin for any successful statistical analysis.
 While from the real world, the data in Chapters 4 and 6 underwent substantial cleaning, processing, and vetting before I handled them, as is typical in methodological research.
 It is important that methodological and theoretical statisticians appreciate the real challenges of applied work, by doing it themselves, or working in close collaboration with those who do.